SUPLA/supla-device/extras/examples/linux/README.md

       on_state: [1, 0]
       on_state: [2, 1]

-Exact values and configuration is exaplained in `ActionTriggerParsed` section.
+Exact values and configuration is explained in `ActionTriggerParsed` section.
 Parameter `use: at1` indicates which `ActionTriggerParsed` instance should be used to send actions. "at1" is a name of `ActionTriggerParsed` instance.